Bone density by Phil Wade

 Definition of osteoporosis

-This term is misleading because the Aust.
+the Aust.
 Health Survey points out that calcium deficiency is the number one cause of osteoporosis.
 AND the implication is that if we redress this situation that you can retain healthy bones even into old age!!!
 (This statement of “cause” by the ABS has since been softened to say “linked with” – but it originally said “number one cause”).

-And NOT genetics, as we have come to believe.
+And NOT genetics, as we have been led to believe over the generations!

-This is taken as to mean automatically that your bones lose density.
 While this may appear to obey the laws of physics (density = mass/volume) it does not necessarily follow that the bone remains unchenged.
 How can I question a law?
 Well, think about it.
 If your bones lose mineral composition, slowly and over a long period of time), they will lose mass.
 If they occupy the same volume they will lose density.
 That obeys the law so far.
 However, if your bones also lose collagen matrix during the same period, they will lose volume simultaneously.
 In this case, the density remains the same (D=M/V) because THE OVERALL BONE MASS AND VOLUME SUBSIDE IN ROUGHLY EQUAL AMOUNTS.

 That’s why tests for “bone density” rarely give the right picture for osteoporosis.

-Basically, anything that causes your body to lose calcium faster than it gains it will cause porous bones.
+Basically, anything that causes your body to lose calcium, protein and other minerals faster than it gains it will cause porous bones.
 Obvious causes therefore are:

 the teenage growth spurt (where porous bones rapidly causes scoliosis in the growing body);

-So, for us to understand how to help to reverse porous bones, we need to know its cause.
+So, for us to understand how to help to reverse porous and shrinking bones, we need to know the cause.
 That needs earnest case-taking from our perspective in our clinic.
 This involves: